mocklis/mocklis.docs/source/introduction/index.rst

     }

-You can see that the ``IConnection`` interface has been explicitly implemented, where the ``IConnection.ConnectionId`` property gets its value from a `Mock Property` with the same name.
-The ``IConnection.Receive`` event forwards adds and removes to another ``Mock Property``, and the
+You can see that the ``IConnection`` interface has been explicitly implemented, where the ``IConnection.ConnectionId`` property gets its value from a `mock property` with the same name.
+The ``IConnection.Receive`` event forwards adds and removes to another `mock property`, and the
-``IConnection.Send`` method forwards calls to yet another ``Mock Property``.
+``IConnection.Send`` method forwards calls to yet another `mock property`.

-*Note that the Mock Properties are always properties even if the members they support aren't: the Send method is paired with a Mock Property of type FuncMethodMock, the Receive event is paired with a Mock Property of type EventMock and so forth.*
+Note that the `mock properties` are always properties even if the members they support aren't: the ``IConnection.Send`` method is paired with a `mock property` of type ``FuncMethodMock``, the ``IConnection.Receive`` event is paired with a `mock property` of type ``EventMock`` and so forth.

-The practical upshot is that the ``IConnection`` interface is now implemented by the class, so that instances can be used in places where
-``IConnection`` is expected.
+The practical upshot is that the ``IConnection`` interface is now implemented by the class, so that instances of the class can be used in places where the ``IConnection`` interface is expected.

 Can be given specific behaviour
 ===============================

-If we just use the class that was writter for us in a real test, the test would almost certainly fail.
-The default behaviour for a newly constructed `Mock Property` is to throw an exception, such as:
+If we just use the class that was written for us in a real test, the test would almost certainly fail.
+The default behaviour for a newly constructed `mock property` is to throw an exception, such as:

 .. sourcecode:: none

     Mocklis.Core.MockMissingException : No mock implementation found for adding a handler to Event 'IConnection.Receive'.
 Add one using 'Receive' on your 'MockConnection' instance.

-Mocklis classes are 'strict' mocks in the sense that without configuration, they will not try to help you out; all calls to the mock instance will throw a `MockMissingException`.
+`Mocklis classes` are 'strict' mocks in the sense that without configuration, they will not try to help you out; all calls to the mock instance will throw a ``MockMissingException``.

-Mocklis classes are given specific behaviour using 'steps', small pieces of functionality that are added to the Mock Properties, and can be chained together to cater for more advanced use cases.
-The default behaviour is identical to what you would get with the 'Missing' step.
+`Mocklis classes` are given specific behaviour using 'steps', small pieces of functionality that are added to the `mock properties`, and can be chained together to cater for more advanced use cases.
+The default behaviour is identical to what you would get with the ``Missing`` step.
-The next step up (pun very much not intended) from this is the 'Dummy' step: don't do anything, but also don't throw exceptions and use
+The next step up (pun very much not intended) from this is the ``Dummy`` step: don't do anything, but also don't throw exceptions and use
 `default` as a return value whenever one is asked for.
-The test that caused the error above could be mended using this 'Dummy' step as follows:
+The test that caused the error above could be mended using this ``Dummy`` step as follows:

 .. sourcecode:: csharp